 Capital Gains Tax

 Capital Gains Tax (CGT) is a tax on the profit made when you sell (or ‘dispose of’) something (an ‘asset’) that’s increased in value.
-It’s the gain you make that’s taxed, not the amount of money you receive.
+It’s the gain you make that’s taxed, not the amount of money you receive, and you can calculate your capital gains tax online with us in a few simple steps.
 The tax rate you use depends on the total amount of your taxable income.
 Read our article “What is Capital Gains Tax” for more information.

 There are complex rules around Capital Gains Tax so if you need more help please speak with an accountant.